De Bruyne gives Man City thin lead over stubborn Atletico

-Pep Guardiola praised Manchester City’s patience when Kevin de Bruyne broke Atletico Madrid’s stubborn resistance to win a 1-0 victory in the first leg of the Champions League quarter-finals on Tuesday.
+MANCHESTER (United Kingdom) (AFP) – Kevin de Bruyne broke Atletico Madrid’s stubborn resistance as the Manchester City midfielder’s second-half strike secured a 1-0 victory in the first leg of the Champions League quarter-finals on Tuesday.

-Guardiola’s side spent much of the night banging their heads against the red and white wall of Atletico’s collective defense at the Etihad Stadium.
+Pep Guardiola’s side spent most of the night banging their heads against a red and white brick wall assembled by Atletico’s collective defense at the Etihad Stadium.

 But Guardiola sent off Phil Foden in the middle of the second half and his sublime pass prompted De Bruyne to eventually reward City for their field dominance.